DataFire/Integrations/integrations/generated/google_calendar/README.md

   * id `string`: The attendee's Profile ID, if available.
 It corresponds to theid field in the People collection of the Google+ API
   * optional `boolean`: Whether this is an optional attendee.
 Optional.
 The default is False.
   * organizer `boolean`: Whether the attendee is the organizer of the event.
 Read-only.
 The default is False.
   * resource `boolean`: Whether the attendee is a resource.
-Read-only.
+Can only be set when the attendee is added to the event for the first time.
+Subsequent modifications are ignored.
+Optional.
 The default is False.
   * responseStatus `string`: The attendee's response status.
 Possible values are:
   * self `boolean`: Whether this entry represents the calendar on which this copy of the event appears.
 Read-only.
 The default is False.